 Ronald C. Brady '89

 Ronald C. Brady ’89, P’19 has dedicated his life to helping students from traditionally underserved populations in both public and charter school systems.
-He serves as the CEO of New Foundations Charter School in Philadelphia, a K-12 school with a mission to provide students with the academic, social, and emotional foundations and skills necessary to become high achieving, socially competent stewards of their communities.
+Now retired, Ron most recently served as the CEO of New Foundations Charter School in Philadelphia, a K-12 school with a mission to provide students with the academic, social, and emotional foundations and skills necessary to become high achieving, socially competent stewards of their communities.
 He previously served as the Executive Director of Freedom Prep Charter Schools (2014-2018), Assistant to the Chancellor of the New York City Board of Education (1994-1995), and later as Director of the Office of State Operated School Districts in the New Jersey Department of Education (1995-1999).
 After graduating from Bowdoin, Brady went on to earn a master’s degree in public affairs at Princeton University, which led to a career in education management.
 Ron spent nearly a decade running Foundation Academies, a charter school organization he founded in 2005 that now educates more than one thousand K-12 students at its four campuses in the Trenton, New Jersey, area.

 Geoffrey Canada ’74, H’07